tandasat/tandasat.github.io/Hypervisor_Development_on_Intel_and_UEFI_Platform.md

 - For the dates and timezone of the next public class, see [the top page](README.md).
 - For receiving updates on future public classes, subscribe [our mailing list](https://groups.io/g/system-programming-lab) by sending empty email to [system-programming-lab+subscribe@groups.io](mailto:system-programming-lab+subscribe@groups.io?subject=Subscribe%20Request).
 - For further inquiries, reach out to [@standa_t](https://twitter.com/standa_t) on Twitter or [send us email](mailto:tanda.sat@gmail.com?cc=bruce.dang@gmail.com&subject=Hypervisor%20Development%20for%20the%20Intel%20and%20UEFI%20Platform).
-We also offer a private class with minimum 8 people.
+We also offer a private class with minimum 8 people in English and Japanese.
 Please contact us to discuss further details.